The Boys in the Band is streaming now on Netflix.

+In 1968 an off-Broadway play by Mart Crowley challenged and changed the portrayal of gay men on stage, The Boys in the Band.
+Its bravery and intimacy would earn the play a ‘cutting-edge’ label in the landscape of gay theatre due to its discussions on internalised homophobia and the painful journey to self-acceptance for a whole generation.
 By 1970 The Boys in the Band had leapt from stage to screen, with William Friedkin in the director’s chair.
-However, despite its success on stage, the film suffered from a lack of visibility and a mixed critical consensus.
-With comments in US national media ranging from it being a ‘perverse interest‘ to ‘a humane, moving picture‘.
-Even within the gay community, the film divided opinion.
-With many gay men believing it to be a huge step forward, while others questioned the internal anguish it portrayed.
+However, despite its success on stage, the film suffered from a lack of visibility and mixed critical appraisal.
+Comments in US media ranged from it being a “perverse interest” to “a humane, moving picture”.
+Even within the gay community, the film divided opinion, with some gay men believing it to be a huge step forward, while others questioned the internal anguish it portrayed.

 Director: Joe Mantello

 Cast: Jim Parsons, Zachary Quinto, Matt Bomer, Andrew Rannells, Charlie Carver, Robin de Jesus, Brian Hutchison, Michael Benjamin Washington, Tuc Watkins